JustAnyones/Pidroid/README.md

 REDDIT_PASSWORD=
 ```

-Please note that if your credentials contain a dollar sign, add another dollar sign to make it a literal.
+Please note that if your credentials contain a dollar sign, you need to add another dollar sign to make it a literal.

 ### Useful commands for setup